ruben-acevedo/has/README.md

 # has

-## CLI to check if apt/snap package is installed
+## CLI to check if packages are installed

 ### Installation

 #### Linux

 1 - clone this repo inside a folder of your preference:
 ```
 git clone https://github.com/ruben-acevedo/has.git
 ```
 2 - navigate inside your terminal into the project folder using cd

 3 - authorize the installation:
 ```
 chmod +x install.sh
 ```
 4 - run the installer:
 ```
 ./install.sh
 ```
 5 - restart your terminal

 this will create an alias inside your ~/.bashrc